stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/FLASH/Dual_Boot/readme.txt

      - Load project image : Click "ok" in the "Download application" window.
      - Run the "RESET_GO_MAIN" script to set the PC at the "main"
      - Run program: Debug->Go(F5).

+ - MDK-ARM
+    - Open Project.uvproj project
+    - In the build toolbar select the project config:
+        - STM32F10X_XL_BANK1: to load the program in Flash bank1 (BOOT_FROM_BANK1
+                              already defined in the project preprocessor)
+        - STM32F10X_XL_BANK2: to load the program in Flash bank2 (BOOT_FROM_BANK2
+                              already defined in the project preprocessor)
+    - Rebuild all files: Project->Rebuild all target files
+    - Load project image: Debug->Start/Stop Debug Session
+    - Run program: Debug->Run (F5)

+ - TrueSTUDIO
+    - Open the TrueSTUDIO toolchain.
+    - Click on File->Switch Workspace->Other and browse to TrueSTUDIO workspace directory.
+    - Click on File->Import, select General->'Existing Projects into Workspace'
+      and then click "Next".
+    - Browse to the TrueSTUDIO workspace directory and select the project:
+        - STM32F10X_XL_BANK1: to load the program in Flash bank1 (BOOT_FROM_BANK1
+                              already defined in the project preprocessor)
+        - STM32F10X_XL_BANK2: to load the program in Flash bank2 (BOOT_FROM_BANK2
+                              already defined in the project preprocessor)
+    - Under Windows->Preferences->General->Workspace->Linked Resources, add
+      a variable path named "CurPath" which points to the folder containing "Libraries", "Project" and "Utilities" folders.
+    - Rebuild all project files: Select the project in the "Project explorer" window then click on Project->build project menu.
+    - Run program: Select the project in the "Project explorer" window then click Run->Debug (F11)

 @note
  - Low-density Value line devices are STM32F100xx microcontrollers where the